komastudios/unity-mcp/UnityMcpServer/src/README.md

    cd Tools/UnityMcpServer
    pip install -r requirements.txt
    ```
-3. The Unity Editor will automatically start the TCP bridge on port 6400 when loaded
+3. The Unity Editor will automatically start the TCP bridge on the configured port when loaded (default: 6400)

 ## Available Tools